Vyagrapurisvarar Temple, Thaplampuliyur

-Vyagrapurisvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Thaplampuliyur in the Tiruvarur district, Tamil Nadu, India.
+Vyagrapurisvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Thappalampuliyur in the Tiruvarur district, Tamil Nadu, India.

 Presiding deity

 The presiding deity in the garbhagriha, represented by the lingam, is known as Vyagrapurisvarar and the goddess is known as Nityakalyani.

 Nava Puliyur Temples

 This is one of the Nava Puliyur Temples worshipped by Patanjali and Vyaghrapada.
 The following temples are called as Nava Puliyur Temples.